hendriknielaender/double-trouble/data/blog/zbench.md

 ---
-publishDate: "July 08 2023"
+publishDate: "July 26 2023"
 title: "Zig Programming Landscape: Creating a Benchmarking Library"
-description: "Explore the process of creating a benchmarking library in Zig."
+description: "Taking off with Zig: Putting the Z in Benchmark"
 image: ~/assets/images/thumbnails/lizard.png
 imageCreditUrl: https://labs.openai.com/
-tags: [gptpost, zig, rust, benchmark,]
+tags: [gptpost, zig, rust, benchmark, release]
 ---

 My Journey in Creating My First Zig Library
 ===========================================

-As a software developer, I'm always exploring new languages and tools that might transform the way we create and manage code.
-That's when I came across Zig, an open-source programming language designed to compete with C/C++ in terms of speed and simplicity.
-This inspired me to create my first library in Zig, a journey that taught me about the language's current status and potential, as well as its limitations.
+I've been on the hunt for fresh ideas in coding when I discovered Zig, a free and new programming language.
+It tries to match up to popular ones like C/C++, both in speed and simplicity.
+Intrigued, I decided to take a swing at building a benchmark library using Zig.
+This experience taught me about what Zig can do today, its future possibilities, and its weak spots.
+So, let's jump into the story of "Creating My First Zig Library!"

 Starting with zBench
 --------------------